Multigun: Power factor and calibers

 In regular matches competitors can compete with any centerfire caliber they wish, as long as the power factor requirements are satisfied.
 Multigun in general has fewer division specific power factor requirements than USPSA/IPSC single gun matches.
-This means that anyone can be competitive with readily available factory ammunition in affordable calibers, and in practice almost all multigun competitors use handguns and Pistol Caliber Carbines (PCC) in 9x19 mm minor handgun, .223 Rem minor rifle, and 12 gauge major shotgun.
+This means that anyone can be competitive with readily available factory ammunition in affordable calibers, and in practice almost all multigun competitors use handguns and Pistol Caliber Carbines (PCC) in 9×19mm minor handgun, .223 Rem minor rifle, and 12 gauge major shotgun.
 This way competitors don't have to worry about exotic calibers or handloading to achieve a perceived scoring advantage due to a power factor scoring handicap.
 All multigun associations also offer a separate Heavy division requiring larger calibers, like for instance a .45 ACP major handgun, .308 Win major rifle, and 12 gauge major shotgun.
 Some associations also have separate matches for .22 LR rimfire handguns and rifles.